Comparing Agile Project Management Methodologies: Scrum vs Kanban

 There are two established Agile methodologies that have proven the most popular amongst project managers.

-Let’s take a look at Scrum and Kanban and the differences between each.
+Let’s take a closer look at Scrum and Kanban and the differences between Scrum and Kanban.

 Agile Scrum Project Management

-Within Scrum, the product owner or ‘Scrum Master’ works closely with the team to create a Backlog.
+Within Scrum, the product owner or ‘Scrum Master’ works closely with the team to create a product backlog.
 From this, they can prioritize system functionality.
+The Scrum framework emphasizes continuous feedback and iteration, ensuring that priorities remain aligned with project goals.

 Once priorities are established, cross-functional teams deliver working products within a Sprint.
 Sprints usually last 2 to 4 weeks.